unicode-org/message-format-wg/spec/registry.md

-When an _operand_ or an _option_ value uses a _variable_ annotated, directly or indirectly, by a `:time` _annotation_, its _resolved value_ contains the implementation-defined date/time value of the _operand_ of the annotated _expression_ (with no date value), together with the resolved options values.
+When an _operand_ or an _option_ value uses a _variable_ annotated, directly or indirectly, by a `:time` _annotation_, its _resolved value_ is implementation-defined.

-Using a `:time` annotated value as the _operand_ of `:datetime` or `:date` produces a _Bad Operand_ error as it contains no date value.
+An implementation MAY emit a _Bad Operand_ or _Bad Option_ error (as appropriate)
+when this happens.

 ### Date and Time Operands